jonbartlett/jonbartlett.github.io/index.md

 <div class="profile_pic"></div>

 Welcome to my website.
 My name is Jon Bartlett.
-I am a technology professional originating from the UK, now residing in Sydney, Australia.
+I am a technology professional originating from the UK, now residing in ~~Sydney~~ c.Melbourne, Australia.
 Married with two children.
 Too many hobbies.

 Here you can find my [CV]({{ site.baseurl }}cv), details on how to [contact me]({{ site.baseurl }}contact) and a handful of [notes]({{ site.baseurl }}notes) on various topics that are of interest to me.

-Thanks for reading.

 <div>
   <div class="home-page-icons">